Social judgment theory: Latitudes of rejection, acceptance, and noncommitment

 These degrees or latitudes together create the full spectrum of an individual's attitude.
 Sherif and Hovland (1961) define the latitude of acceptance as "the range of positions on an issue ... an individual considers acceptable to him (including the one 'most acceptable' to him)" (p.
 129).
 On the opposite end of the continuum lies the latitude of rejection.
-This is defined as including the "positions he finds objectionable (including the one 'most objectionable" to him)".
+This is defined as including the "positions he finds objectionable (including the one 'most objectionable' to him)".
 This latitude of rejection was deemed essential by the SJT developers in determining an individual's level of involvement and, thus, his or her propensity to an attitude change.
 The greater the rejection latitude, the more involved the individual is in the issue and, thus, harder to persuade.

 In the middle of these opposites lies the latitude of noncommitment, a range of viewpoints where one feels primarily indifferent.
 Sherif claimed that the greater the discrepancy, the more listeners will adjust their attitudes.
 Thus, the message that persuades the most is the one that is most discrepant from the listener's position, yet falls within his or her latitude of acceptance or latitude of noncommitment.

+Social judgment theory (SJT) is applied in "Kinky Boots," as seen in a number of story points.
+Firstly, the concepts of SJT's latitude of acceptance, rejection, and noncommitment are reflected in the characters' attitudes and responses to outlandish concepts, such as the creation of durable yet stylish boots for drag queens.
+Charlie, the main character, first finds it difficult to embrace this new course for his family's failing shoe factory, illustrating the difficulties in broadening one's acceptance range.
+The interactions between the characters also emphasize how SJT shapes people's attitudes and actions.
+In the narrative, Lola, the drag queen who works with Charlie, experiences differing degrees of acceptance and rejection from various people, demonstrating how people's opinions are shaped by their preconceived notions.
+Furthermore, as characters like Charlie and Lola go through personal journeys of overcoming societal expectations and embracing their authentic selves, the theme of self-acceptance is central to the plot.
+This examination of self-acceptance aligns with SJT's focus on how people internalize social norms and how that affects how they behave.

+All things considered, "Kinky Boots" offers a wealth of illustrations that show how social judgment theory functions within the framework of social norms, personal identity, and interpersonal relationships.
+The musical provides insights into the intricacies of human judgment and the transformational potential of acceptance through its gripping story.